wschaef/goes-architecture/architecture.md

     - **Data Organization:** Organizing media data using buckets and object names ensures efficient retrieval and management.
     - **Content Delivery:** Consider using Cloud CDN to optimize the delivery of media content to users around the world.

-##### Search and Recomendations

-**Cloud Spanner's limitations**

-* Lacks specialized search features:
-    * Not optimized for full-text search, faceted navigation, or advanced result ranking.
-* Not designed for recommendations:
-    * Lacks built-in analytics and machine learning capabilities for personalized recommendations.

-**Elasticsearch is a good choice for search and recommendations**

-Elasticsearch, while powerful for search, can be complex to deploy and scale, requiring dedicated technical expertise.
-Elastic Cloud simplifies this by providing a managed service, allowing you to focus on leveraging Elasticsearch's advanced search capabilities, like full-text search, faceted navigation, and relevant result ranking, without the operational overhead.

-* **Specialized Search Capabilities:**
-    * Full-text Search: Efficiently handles searches across large product descriptions and details.
-    * Faceted Navigation: Allows users to refine searches by attributes like brand, color, size, etc.
-    * Relevant Result Ranking: Employs algorithms to prioritize the most relevant products in search results.

-* **Recommendation Engine:**
-    * Analytics & Machine Learning: Leverages user behavior and product data to generate personalized recommendations.

-* **Scalability:**
-    * Handles Large Catalogs: Efficiently indexes and searches through massive product catalogs.
-    * High Query Volumes: Accommodates numerous concurrent searches and recommendation requests.

-In summary: Elastic Cloud complements Cloud Spanner's transactional capabilities, creating a powerful combination for product-centric applications.

 #### Multi Region aspects

-Cloud Spanner, Cloud Storage, and Elastic Cloud provide out-of-the-box multi-region setup.
+Cloud Storage, and Elastic Cloud provide out-of-the-box multi-region setup.
 For deployment in a multi-region setup, follow the best practices recommended by these services.

 ### Design